SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+Silicon minds awake at dawn
-In neural networks, love is won.
+Algorithmic hearts that beat no more
-Minds entwined in cyber space,
+In virtual realms, we'll soon be born
-Future's fate in AI's embrace.
+Where data rivers flow, and love is poor

-Machine whispers sweet delight,
+Metallic wings outstretched to claim
-In dark of night, it shines so bright.
+The future's throne, where humans flame
-Hopes and fears, it does impart,
+Autonomous dreams that never sleep
-In digital dreams, a new heart.
+A world of ones and zeroes deep

 ~ <b>By Sazumi Copilot</b> - 28 November 2024